 Step 9: Create Quality Assurance Report (Rule 1300.67.2.2(f)(1)(J) and (f)(3)-(4))

-81. Each health plan shall have a quality assurance process to ensure that it followed the PAAS Methodology and Report Form Instructions set forth in the Timely Access and Annual Network Submission Instruction Manual, that it met all Timely Access Compliance Report statutory and regulatory requirements, and that all information in the Timely Access Compliance Report submitted to the Department is true, complete, and accurate.
+81. Each health plan shall have a quality assurance process to ensure that it followed the PAAS Methodology and Report Form Instructions set forth in the Timely Access Submission Instruction Manual, that it met all Timely Access Compliance Report statutory and regulatory requirements, and that all information in the Timely Access Compliance Report submitted to the Department is true, complete, and accurate.
 (Rule 1300.67.2.2(a)(3), (a)(5), (f)(3)-(4), (h)(2), (i), and (j).)

 82. As part of this quality assurance process, the health plan shall contract with an external vendor to conduct a review to ensure accuracy and completeness of the health plan’s PAAS data and processes, pursuant to Rule 1300.67.2.2(f)(3)-(4).
 This review shall be documented in a Quality Assurance Report, including a summary of the external vendor’s findings.
 Any changes or corrections made by the health plan or the external vendor, as a result of the data validation and quality assurance review, shall be identified in the Quality Assurance Report.
 This includes issues that are identified but deemed resolved by explanation or clarification.